Photograph of cirrus clouds

-The high cloud group is made up of Cirrus, Cirrostratus, and Cirrocumulus clouds.
-High clouds are made of ice crystals.
-The base of a high cloud above the surface can be anywhere from 6000-18000m in the...more
+The high cloud group consists of Cirrus, Cirrostratus, and Cirrocumulus clouds.
+High clouds are made of ice crystals due to the cold air in the upper sky.
+The base of a high cloud above the surface can...more

 Weather fronts can cause clouds to form.
-Fronts happen when two large masses of air collide into each other at the Earth's surface.
-Warm fronts produce clouds when warm air replaces cold air by sliding...more
+Fronts occur when two large masses of air collide at the Earth's surface.
+Warm fronts produce clouds when warm air replaces cold air by sliding above it.
+Many different...more

 Altocumulus clouds are part of the Middle Cloud group (2000-7000m up).
 They are grayish-white with one part of the cloud darker than the other.
 Altocumulus clouds usually form in groups and are about...more